Kenney government refuses to apologize for appointee who critics say made racist, anti-Semitic posts | CBC News

-Kenney government refuses to apologize for appointee who critics say made racist, anti-Semitic posts
+Alberta government won't apologize for appointee critics say made racist, anti-Semitic posts

 Grey resigned from the committee on Friday, hours before CBC News revealed he had promoted what experts characterized as sexist, racist, and anti-Semitic views and far-right conspiracy theories through social media.